Enai Noki Paayum Thota: Release

-Reception

 Critical reception

-Enai Noki Paayum Thota received mixed reviews from critics and audience.
+Enai Noki Paayum Thota received mixed reviews from critics.

 Pradeep Kumar of The Hindu wrote "ENPT is no stroke of genius from Gautham Menon.
 But the way he makes the film punch way above its weight, is a mark of one".
-India Today gave 2.5 out of 5 stars stating "Director Gautham Menon's Enai Noki Paayum Thota starring Dhanush and Megha Akash has a solid storyline.
+Janani K of India Today gave 2.5 out of 5 stars stating "Director Gautham Menon's Enai Noki Paayum Thota starring Dhanush and Megha Akash has a solid storyline.
 But the promising action drama is diluted by weak writing.
 Marks Gautham Menon's big-screen comeback after four years.
 Backed by brilliant performances, the film is a decent watch minus the crazy coincidences".
-The News Minute gave 2.5 out of 5 stars stating "Gautham Menon’s film is stylish but has little substance, his thrillers increasingly feel like he’s remaking the same template over and over again".
-The Times of India gave 2 out of 5 stars stating "Enai Noki Paayum Thota is more or less a reiteration of Gautham Vasudev Menon's previous film, Achcham Yenbadhu Madamaiyada.
+Sowmya Rajendran of The News Minute gave 2.5 out of 5 stars stating "Gautham Menon’s film is stylish but has little substance, his thrillers increasingly feel like he’s remaking the same template over and over again".

+M Suganth of The Times of India gave 2 out of 5 stars stating "Enai Noki Paayum Thota is more or less a reiteration of Gautham Vasudev Menon's previous film, Achcham Yenbadhu Madamaiyada.
 A competently shot but less than compelling film".

-News18 gave 2 out of 5 stars stating "Cinema has long ceased to be fantasy and make-believe.
+Gautaman Bhaskaran of News18 gave 2 out of 5 stars stating "Cinema has long ceased to be fantasy and make-believe.
 Gautham Vasudev Menon helms this kind of unbelievable existence, his earlier works too have more or less remained in this groove.
 Dhanush is not a bad actor, and has learnt to be subdued and subtle, not giving himself to histrionics.
 But his range is something we have never seen".
-Firstpost gave 2 out of 5 stars stating "Enai Noki Paayum Thota is way off the target and should have been shorter.
+Writing for Firstpost, Sreedhar Pillai gave 2 out of 5 stars stating "Enai Noki Paayum Thota is way off the target and should have been shorter.
 The Gautham Menon magic is clearly missing".
-IndiaGlitz gave 3 out of 5 stars stating "Though completely reminiscent of Achcham Yenbathu Madamaiyada, Enai Nokki Paayum Thotta survives and works despite predictability, thanks to Dhanush, the rich technical aspects and few enjoyable GVM brand romance sequences and terrific action episodes".
 Sify gave 2.5 out of 5 stars stating "Average romantic action thriller".

+Post-release

+In a 2025 interview with Galatta Plus, Menon was asked about Enai Noki Paayum Thota but denied directing the film, saying it was made by "somebody else".
+His comments were perceived by some as a joke, while others believed Dhanush interfered with the direction; the film's Wikipedia page was briefly vandalised to include Dhanush's name as director.
+In a subsequent interview with The Hollywood Reporter India, Menon called it the only film he regretted directing to that point, and refused to take responsibility for the film.
+He later said his comments in the earlier interview were simply a "joke" and were misconstrued.